 Publication of the foreclosure sale is governed by Fla.
 Stat.
-Ann. § 45.031(2), which lists all the items required to be included in the notice.
-Notice of sale must be published once a week for two consecutive weeks in a newspaper of general circulation, as defined in Chapter 50, Florida Statutes (Fla.
+Ann. § 45.031(2), which lists all items that must be included in the notice.
+Notice of sale shall be published once a week for two consecutive weeks in a newspaper of general circulation, as defined in Chapter 50, Florida Statutes (Fla.
 Stat.
 Ann. §§ 50.011-50.0711) published in the county where the sale is to be held.
 The second publication must be at least five days before the sale.